-One of the few responsibilities that remain with the Club’s Board is resolving disputes.
+One of the few responsibilities that remain with the Club’s General Organising Committee (formerly ‘The Board’) is resolving disputes.
 However, the Accountability Committee has a devolved remit to provide an independent and confidential sounding board for other committees who are handling issues about members’ behaviour, before they escalate to the position of a formal complaint.

 Ultimately, the emphasis is on everyone to take collective responsibility for holding each other to account.
 The Accountability Committee will not “police” every aspect of members’ conduct within the club; every member has a responsibility to step up when a problem arises and to share this responsibility.